TonyZhangND/GoOvid/chatroom/README.md

 I will follow the exact specifications in chatroom.pdf.
 The program should be able to run using master.py

-Each server has a physical id, and they always range from 0 - gridSize.
+Each server has a physical id, and they always range from `0 - gridSize`.

 Each server maintains a connection with the master.
 Links between servers form a complete graph.